Macario de Souza: Music

 De Souza remains an ambassador for the education of youth about the dangers of drug and alcohol abuse.
-In September 2011, De Souza, Vaculik and Mathews featured on the ABC'S show Australian Story.
+In September 2011, De Souza, Vaculik and Mathews featured on the ABC's show Australian Story.
 The episode depicted the three friends recounting their experiences with alcohol-related incidents as teenagers and the lifelong consequences that can ensue from that pattern of behaviour.
 In February, De Souza became an ambassador for Feb Fast 2012, an organisation that raises money for alcohol problem awareness.

 Discography

-De Souza released his first CD in April 2012.

 The single Higher from the album Head Noise was released on October 18 2013;

 The single Good Life was released on October 16 2020.